CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/04-sdk-connect.md

 4. Close the integrated terminal.

 ### Task 5: Use the Microsoft.Azure.Cosmos library

+In this task, you will connect to your Azure Cosmos DB account using the Microsoft.Azure.Cosmos library.
+You'll open the script.cs file in Visual Studio Code, define variables for the account's endpoint and key, and create a CosmosClient instance.
+Then, you'll retrieve and print the account name and primary region to the console, before saving the file.

 Once the Azure Cosmos DB library from the Azure SDK for .NET has been imported, you can immediately use its classes within the [Microsoft.Azure.Cosmos][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos] namespace to connect to an Azure Cosmos DB SQL API account.
 The [CosmosClient][docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.cosmosclient] class is the core class that is used to make the initial connection to an Azure Cosmos DB SQL API account.